udialter/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a PhD student at York University’s [Quantitative Methods program](https://qm.info.yorku.ca/) in the Psychology Department.
-I am interested in equivalence testing, accuracy in parameter estimation, effect sizes, and Monte Carlo simulations.
-In addition, I'm very passionate about teaching statistics, data science, programming, and philosophy of science.
-I strongly advocate for open-science practices, replicable and reproducible research, and I am an avid R user.
+I am a PhD student in the [Quantitative Methods program](https://qm.info.yorku.ca/) at York University's Psychology Department.
+My research interests include equivalence testing, Bayesian statistics, multilevel modeling, item response theory, and multiplicity control.
+I also explore the attitudes and practices surrounding open science, software, and statistics.
+I'm passionate about teaching statistics and a big R fan.
+As an advocate for open science, I strive to promote research that's replicable and reproducible.